Stinging Nettle Summary

 This is a shame because it makes for excellent medicine.

 It is very adaptable and can be grown in very harsh growing conditions.
 The stinging leaves make it undesirable by most people.

-Despite its undesireable traits, the leaves are a high source of trace minerals, and have potent antinflammatory, antiallergenic, and hypetensive effects.
-The roots are mainly used to treat hormone related dysfunctions for its ability to competitively inhibit SHBG.
+Despite its undesirable traits, the leaves are a high source of trace minerals and have potent anti-inflammatory, antiallergenic, and hypertensive effects.
+The roots are mainly used to treat hormone-related dysfunctions for its ability to inhibit SHBG competitively.